 First, login to the machine you want to use as your “golden image”, and run the command:

-This will cut off the first 2 lines of output from the “rpm -aq” command, which are garbage lines that do not contain useful package information.
+This will cut off the first 2 lines of output from the “yum list installed”, which are garbage lines that do not contain useful package information.
+It also will yield a clean version-free package name.
 The “cut” command eliminates white space, and only returns the first field, which contains the clean package title installed on the machine.
 The final “sort” command in the pipeline sorts the list, and the output is dumped into the file “rpm.list”.

 Now, move the file “rpm.list” to another machine with a baseline installation of CentOS or RHEL, and run the following command: